AI4Science-WestlakeU/flow_guidance/README.md

 ### Reproducing the results

-Run bash from the inside the offline_rl folder and run the following command:
+Run bash from inside the offline_rl folder and run the following command:

 1. ```bash run_scripts/train.sh``` to train the base flow matching model
 2. ```bash run_scripts/train_value.sh``` to train the value function